 For the variable current sink, first, I will start developing a digital model with vhdl-ams.
 Then, I will compare it with the analog model.

 This model is written in VHDL-ams language, but it could be extrapolated to Verilog-a.

-For each increment of the input the current increase one step declared as generic parameter in VHDL.
-For this case the generic parameter is named “rate” and given the value of 1 uA.
+For each increment of the input vector, the current increase one step.
+This step is declared as a generic parameter in VHDL.
+For this example, the generic parameter is named “rate” and given the value of 0.5 µA.

 entity Csink is